Coke shuts tap on Dasani in UK

-The FSA contacted the local authority covering Coca-Cola's headquarters in west London, asking it to look into whether the term breached labeling regulations.
+Government officials had contacted the local authority covering Coca-Cola's headquarters in west London, asking it to look into whether the term breached labeling regulations.
+(Full story)

-In its statement the company said: "To ensure that only products of the highest quality are provided to our consumers, Coca-Cola is voluntarily withdrawing all Dasani products currently in the marketplace in UK.
-The withdrawal began on Friday, 19 March 2004, and will be 80-85 per cent completed within 24 hours.
+In a statement last week the company said: "To ensure that only products of the highest quality are provided to our consumers, Coca-Cola is voluntarily withdrawing all Dasani products currently in the marketplace in UK.

 "Calcium is a legal requirement in all bottled water products in the UK, including Dasani.
 To deliver the required calcium, we add back calcium chloride into the product.